Our A-Z of Weston Way

 Whilst children settle, it can take some time for them to come confidently into the setting.
 Together we liaise with families to support this period to ensure that we meet the needs of the child in the best way possible.
 Please encourage your child to walk whilst on site as this will help them to distinguish between the expectations of being at home with family members and being at nursery as we are unable to carry children.

 When starting at Weston Way, each child will join a small group of children with a member of staff as their key person.
-This member of staff will work closely with her group assessing and recording individual progress and ensuring that each child’s needs are being met.
+This member of staff will work closely with their group assessing and recording individual progress and ensuring that each child’s needs are being met.

-We spend time watching, waiting and then wondering with children through quality interactions as children play and explore our environment.
+We spend time watching, waiting and wondering with children through quality interactions as children play and explore our environment.

 We encourage full attendance each week to support every child familiarise themselves with routines which ultimately helps them to feel safe and secure within the environment.
 Punctuality at drop off and collection also aids this.